cnlohr/sfhip/README.md

 4. UDP packet receiption, sending.
 (And replying)
 5. TCP connections, and connectionless TCP mode.
 6. An example socketless HTTP server (in ![rawtcp/](rawtcp)) where the TCP sequence IDs are tailed to store state, so packets in-flight maintain all necessary state, instead of sockets in RAM.
+7. Options for IP/UDP/TCP checksum offload or direct calculation.
 8. A basic example with stateful TCP and UDP replies in ![example/](example))

 Design Principles: